Bealby/grandpas-pocket-watch-shop/README.md

 clear imagery of products, ensuring that product layout does not come across as congested.
 This will allow users to view and search products quickly and efficiently.
-Expedited their desire to add products to their basket and checkout with liitle fuss.
+Expedited their desire to add products to their basket and checkout with little fuss.

 Extra features such as links to `About` and `Contact` will be displayed in the footer of the Web page.
 This limits the users